 However, if there is a situation where the person who has died as a result of the accident had been responsible for providing financially for a family and was killed leaving dependents, then there will be a claim arising by those dependants for the loss that they have suffered as a result of being deprived of the income and support that they received from the deceased person.
 In that case, the value of that income and support would need to be calculated on an annual basis and then a capital sum arrived at on an actuarial basis based on the period for which the dependent could have expected to continue to be a dependant of the deceased person.

-Similarly, if you have a husband or wife in a situation where one party doesn’t work full time but takes care of all of the domestic duties on behalf of the family, tending to the household, child care, etc., in the event of the loss of that care giver the cost of providing professional care to replace what had been done previously free of charge would need to be calculated and capitalised for the purposes of a claim.
+Similarly, if you have a husband or wife in a situation where one party doesn’t work full time but takes care of all of the domestic duties on behalf of the family (such as tending to the household, child care, and travel arrangements) in the event of the loss of that caregiver the cost of providing professional care to replace what had been done previously free of charge would need to be calculated and capitalised for the purposes of a claim.

 There’s also the possibility of a claim for nervous shock: if a loved one actually witnesses the accident that gives rise to the fatality or other serious injury, they will be entitled to recover compensation for the psychological injuries that they suffered as a consequence.
 However, in order for a claim for nervous shock to arise, the claimant will have to have been physically present and a direct witness to the incident that caused the injury.